Robert Gayre: Falsified ancestry; creation of "Clan Gayre"

+Titles and styles

+In the early 1960s, Gayre was appointed "Commissioner-General of the English Tongue" of the Order of Saint Lazarus, one of the many neo-chivalrous self-styled orders that arose in the early twentieth century.

+In 1964, Gayre formed the International Commission on Orders of Chivalry (ICOC), an ostensibly academic but non-authoritative panel whose purpose was to review and approve of or reject claimed Orders of Chivalry.
+The Commission originally included many holders of legitimate titles and honours, but when it became evident that Gayre intended to bolster the legitimacy of the Order of St. Lazarus through the commission's published Register, some of the original members resigned in protest.
+The privately run and privately funded ICOC continued to act as a vehicle for promoting the cause of establishing the Order of St. Lazarus' legitimacy until Gayre's death in 1996.
+In this, he was assisted by his friend, protege, fellow member of the Order of St Lazarus, and vice-president of the ICOC Terence MacCarthy, whose pedigree has been shown to be similarly bogus.

 In 1967 Gayre established a Commandery of the Order of St Lazarus.
-In 1971 he bought St Vincent's Church.
-It became its collegiate church, the seat of the Commandery of Lochore.
-It was the first church to have been acquired by the Order of St Lazarus since the reformation.
+In 1971 he bought St Vincent's Church, Edinburgh.
+He established it as a collegiate church, and the seat of the Commandery of Lochore.
+It was the first church to have been acquired by the Order of St Lazarus since the Reformation.
+In 2018 Gayre's son gave the church back to the Vestry.
+The interior of the church contains many features, including shields, stained glass windows, and banners, relating to the Order.

 Gayre also claimed to be "Baron of Lochoreshire".
-This was not a title that Gayre inherited or was bestowed but rather one that he assumed after he purchased the seat of the feudal Barony of Lochore.
+This was not a title that Gayre inherited or was bestowed but rather one that he assumed after he purchased the ruins of the castle which constituted the seat of the feudal Barony of Lochore.
 Nor was the feudal Barony ever previously described as "Lochoreshire"; it was always the "Barony of Lochore", which was located within an area that was known in medieval times as Lochoreshire.
 Other titles and honours that he said he had include being Chamberlain to the Prince of Lippe (a prominent member of the Order of Saint Lazarus), Knight of the Sacred Military Constantinian Order of Saint George of Naples, Knight Commander of the Cross of Merit (Military Division) of the Sovereign Military Order of Malta, Knight Commander of the House Order of Lippe, Knight Grand Cross with Collar of the Military and Hospitaller Order of St. Lazarus of Jerusalem and Knight Grand Officer of the Order of the Crown of Italy.

-In the early 1960s, Gayre was appointed "Commissioner-General of the English Tongue" of the Order of Saint Lazarus (statuted 1910), one of the many neo-chivalrous self-styled orders that arose in the early twentieth century.

-In 1964, Gayre formed the International Commission on Orders of Chivalry (ICOC), an ostensibly academic but non-authoritative panel whose purpose was to review and approve of or reject claimed Orders of Chivalry.
-The Commission originally included many holders of legitimate titles and honours, but when it became evident that Gayre intended to bolster the legitimacy of the Order of St. Lazarus through the Commission's published Register, some of the original members resigned in protest.
-The privately run and privately funded ICOC continued to act as a vehicle for promoting the cause of establishing the Order of St. Lazarus' legitimacy until Gayre's death in 1996.
-In this, he was assisted by his friend, protege, fellow member of the Order of St. Lazarus, and Vice-President of the ICOC, Terence MacCarthy whose pedigree has been shown to be similarly bogus.